trufflesuite/trufflesuite.com/src/blog/contributors-youve-earned-a-gitpoap/index.md

 The official start date for claiming is April 7, 2022, so mark your calendars and claim your GitPOAP as soon as possible.

-Thanks to the [GitPOAP](https://twitter.com/gitpoap) team for selecting the Trufflesuite of tools as one of the lucky few projects in their launch cohort.
+Thanks to the [GitPOAP](https://twitter.com/gitpoap) team for selecting Truffle as one of the lucky few projects in their launch cohort.